Reviewing nominations

 We have commissioned GML Heritage Pty Ltd, a heritage firm with a specialisation in Modernist Architecture, to prepare this study.
 There will be two main components:

-As part of this study, we are calling for community nominations of any buildings from the Modernist period, that may be worthy of further investigation and possible heritage protection.
-To nominate a building, please use the nomination form below.
+As part of this study, we called for community nominations of any buildings from the Modernist period, that may be worthy of further investigation and possible heritage protection.
+Nominations have now closed, and we are reviewing all responses received.

 For further information on how heritage significance is investigated and assessed in NSW, please see the document library which includes guideline documents by Heritage NSW.